-The TexGov.Ch2251 stipulates that payment is due for goods or services 30 days from the date goods/services are completed, or a correct invoice is received, whichever is later.
+The Texas Government Code Chapter 2251 Prompt Payment Act stipulates that payment is due for goods or services 30 days from the date goods/services are received/completed, or a correct invoice is received, whichever is later.
+“Invoice” in the context of this prompt payment law means a vendor’s request or demand for payment.
+A statement that does not include a request or demand for payment is not an invoice.
 A payment is considered overdue beginning on the 31st day.

-Disbursements & Travel Services (DTS) receives mail twice daily and date stamps all invoices with the date received.
-If a department receives a vendor's invoice directly, the department must date stamp the invoice when received, and send or deliver it to DTS as soon as possible.
+Disbursements & Travel Services (DTS) receives mail daily and date stamps all invoices with the date received.
+If a department receives a vendor's invoice directly, the department must date stamp the invoice when received, and email it to DTS as soon as possible.
 It is important to date stamp the invoice when it is received, as payment is due 30 days from this date regardless of whether the invoice is received by DTS or another department.

 - An early payment discount is available per terms of the purchase order, or as stated on the invoice;